 Prediction on Earth comes on many forms.
-For this course, much of the material focuses on prediction about climate change -- one of the most important efforts of modern prediction.
+For this course, much of the material focuses on prediction about climate change, one of the most important efforts of modern prediction.
 Climate change is an essential predictive effort as it is poses an existential threat to humanity, while being caused by one of the most difficult to predict areas that we know of -- human behavior.
-The following course materials contain videos and essays discussing various areas of climate prediction with eminent experts in the field.
+The following course materials contain videos and essays discussing various areas of climate and Earth science prediction with eminent experts in the field.

 Corporations and Climate with Rebecca Henderson:

-Watch Professor Goodman speak with HBS professor and researcher Rebecca Henderson on organizational rigidity as a barrier to overcome in order to mitigate climate change.
+Alyssa speaks with Harvard University Professor Rebecca Henderson about organizational rigidity as an essential barrier to overcome in order to mitigate climate change.
+(LabXchange version)